 If you have any questions about your application, you can email firstname.lastname@example.org or he can be reached on 020 7395 5461.
 If you are shortlisted, you will be contacted and asked to complete two short tasks.
 Between 4-8 composers will be invited for interview.

 Timetable: All applications must be received by midnight on 9th July 2021.
-If you have been shortlisted we will aim to let you know by 30th August.
+If you have been shortlisted we will aim to let you know by mid September.
+Shortlisted candidates may be required to complete a writing task set by BYMT.
 At this stage we expect interviews to take place during late October in London.
 Please note the above is subject to change, but we will keep you updated at all times.

 The successful recipient will need to be a member of Mercury Musical Developments in order to receive the grant; however, you do not need to be a member to apply.
 You can read about the experiences of past recipients of Cameron Mackintosh Resident Composer placements here.